Apprenticeships

 How Our Program Works

-Our four-year engineering and manufacturing apprenticeship scheme, based in Gloucester begins with an initial year full time at Gloucestershire Engineering Training (GET), a specialist training facility for the Engineering sector.
+Our 3-year engineering and manufacturing apprenticeship scheme, based in Gloucester begins with an initial year full time at Gloucestershire Engineering Training (GET), a specialist training facility for the Engineering sector.

-In year 2 you spend four days a week gaining work experience in all areas of our business and one day a week completing your Technical Certificate.
+In years 2 and 3 you are based on our site in Brockworth four days a week gaining practical work experience in all areas of our business.
+You will also spend one day a week back at GET to fulfil the teaching elements of your NVQ/HNC.

 The Opportunities we offer